 When I returned to Kansas in 2012, I joined the Emporia Regional Quilt Guild.
 In early 2013 I moved yet again, back to northeast Kansas where all of my kids live.
 I jumped in with both feet, joining the Maple Leaf Quilt Guild in Baldwin City where I chaired the 2015 opportunity quilt and later served as co-program chair for 2016.
 There are multiple quilt shops nearby to keep me inspired with projects and fabric.
 I'm still working on completing some of the many UFOs I brought with me on my move from California back to Kansas, and have started and completed many new projects.

 In 2015 I started teaching quilting classes at Quilters' Paradise in Baldwin City, Kansas.
 The list of class offerings has grown and I love sharing my passion with other quilters, both new and experienced.

-Over the last three years, I have been working with my granddaughter Jordyn, who definitely has the quilting bug.
-At 12 years, she is already on her 5th quilt, and has free-motion quilted her first one on my HandiQuilter Sweet 16!
+Over the last few years, I have been working with my granddaughter Jordyn, who definitely has the quilting bug.
+At 12 years, she was already on her 5th quilt, and has free-motion quilted her first one on my HandiQuilter Sweet 16!

 |Jordyn showing off the first quilt she made with me, "Road to California"|

 |Grandson Joe showing off the Turning Twenty quilt top that he made!|

 Life is full of blessings--family, living in my favorite part of the country, and connecting with new and old friends across the Midwest.
 And, of course, quilting!